nicksstapleton/blog/_posts/2023-11-02-logos-november.md

 ## 🙌 Share the Goods!

 Know anyone else who uses Logos?
 Share this post with them!
 Not already subscribed?
 [Subscribe here](https://nickstapleton.ck.page/4154455aa2)

+<script async data-uid="e75da6f296" src="https://nickstapleton.ck.page/e75da6f296/index.js"></script>

+Disclosure: I may earn a commission if you choose to purchase products through the affiliate links provided on my website or newsletter.
+This comes at no additional cost to you and helps support my efforts to deliver valuable content.
+My recommendations are my own, and your trust is important to me.
+Thank you for being a part of my community.